llorllale/llorllale.github.io/_posts/2023-04-04-learning-go-book.md

   And I'm sure there are more.

-  In my experience, caches are usually held in memory somewhere and implemented because the cached data is "expensive" to recreate frequently.
+  In my experience, caches are usually held in memory somewhere and implemented because the cached data is "expensive" to create.
 Given this, scenario (1) is always served more optimally with judicious use of `sync.RWMutex` and a plain map to protect against stampedes (a frequent concern), or with a plain map and `atomic.Pointer` to implement a [read-copy-update](https://en.wikipedia.org/wiki/Read-copy-update) scheme if the cache is updated infrequently.

-  I have yet to come across scenario (2), but some of those questions still apply.
+  I have yet to come across scenario (2), but some of those questions would still apply.

   In conclusion, I think `sync.Map` is overused and I also think Go's API documentation should limit its prescriptive language and just state the facts of how its APIs operate.